Deadly-Pigg/console-battleship/README.md

 ### Play and complete game
 - ?
 ### Make a bot to automatically play against the player
-- Make algorithm decide the next best slot to shoot at (for Hard difficulty)
 - Make algorithm strategically place ships down (or make sure they aren't in contact): Low priority
 ### Misc
 - Stop spam from console (or make it look better)